-- (b) to act in good faith at all times and in the best interests of the partnership's aims and objectives; - (c) to be open about any conflict of interests that might arise; - (d) to encourage joint working and promote the sharing of information, resources and skills between public, private and community sectors; - (e) to hold confidentially any information received as a result of partnership activities or duties that is of a confidential or commercially sensitive nature; and - (f) to act wherever possible as ambassadors for the project.
+- (b) to act in good faith at all times and in the best interests of the partnership's aims and objectives; - (c) to be open about any conflict of interests that might arise; - (d) to encourage joint working and promote the sharing of information, resources and skills between public, private and community sectors; - to hold confidentially any information received as a result of partnership activities or duties that is of a confidential or commercially sensitive nature; and - (f) to act wherever possible as ambassadors for the project. - (g) to work with the Council to ensure compliance with data protection legislation.

-- 5.07 The key controls for authority partners are: - if appropriate, to be aware of their responsibilities under the authority's financial regulations and financial procedure rules; - (b) to ensure that risk management processes are in place to identify and assess all known risks; - (c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise; - (d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences; and - (e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution.
+- 5.07 The key controls for authority partners are: - (a) if appropriate, to be aware of their responsibilities under the authority's financial regulations and financial procedure rules; - (b) to ensure that risk management processes are in place to identify and assess all known risks; - (c) to ensure that project appraisal processes are in place to assess the viability of the project in terms of resources, staffing and expertise; - (d) to agree and accept formally the roles and responsibilities of each of the partners involved in the project before the project commences; and - (e) to communicate regularly with other partners throughout the project so that problems can be identified and shared to achieve their successful resolution. - (f) to comply with the Data Protection Act 2018 and UK General Data Protection Regulations (GDPR).

 - 5.08 To advise on effective controls that will ensure that resources are not wasted. - 5.09 To advise on the key elements of funding a project.
-They include: - (a) a scheme appraisal for financial viability in both the current and future years; - (b) risk appraisal and management; - (c) resourcing, including taxation issues; - (d) audit, security and control requirements; and - (e) insurance and procurement issues. - 5.10 To ensure that the accounting arrangements are satisfactory.
+They include: - (a) a scheme appraisal for financial viability in both the current and future years; - (b) risk appraisal and management; - (c) resourcing, including taxation issues; - (d) audit, security and control requirements; and

+- (e) insurance and procurement issues. - 5.10 To ensure that the accounting arrangements are satisfactory.

-- 5.11 To maintain a register of all contracts entered into with external bodies in accordance with procedures specified by the Finance Director. - 5.12 To ensure that, before entering into agreements with external bodies, a risk management appraisal has been prepared for the Finance Director. - 5.13 To ensure that such agreements and arrangements do not impact adversely upon the services provided by the authority. - 5.14 To consider potential liabilities that could be imposed on the Council. - 5.15 To ensure that all agreements and arrangements are properly documented. - To provide appropriate information to the Finance Director to enable a note to be entered into the authority's statement of accounts concerning material items.
+- 5.11 To maintain a register of all contracts entered into with external bodies in accordance with procedures specified by the Finance Director. - 5.12 To ensure that, before entering into agreements with external bodies, a risk management appraisal has been prepared for the Finance Director. - 5.13 To ensure that such agreements and arrangements do not impact adversely upon the services provided by the authority. - 5.14 To consider potential liabilities that could be imposed on the Council. - 5.15 To ensure that all agreements and arrangements are properly documented. - 5.16 To provide appropriate information to the Finance Director to enable a note to be entered into the authority's statement of accounts concerning material items. - 5.17 To ensure privavcy impact assessments (where applicable) and data sharing agreements are in place if personal data is to be processed and shared.-or processed.